Rikers Island correction officer allegedly hit in head with piece of wood by inmate

-RIKERS ISLAND, New York (WABC) -- A correction officer was hospitalized after he was allegedly injured by a Rikers Island inmate early Thursday.
+RIKERS ISLAND, New York (WABC) -- A correction officer was hospitalized after he was allegedly attacked and injured by an inmate at Rikers Island early Thursday.

-The officer was apparently struck in the head with a piece of wood wielded by an inmate.
+The officer was apparently struck in the head with a piece of wood around 4:30 a.m. in the Otis Bantum Correctional Center.

-The correction officer was taken to Elmhurst Hospital for treatment of a minor injury.
+The victim was taken to Elmhurst Hospital for treatment of a minor injury.

 It's not yet known how the inmate obtained the wood.